BestBuyAPIs/api-documentation/source/includes/_overview.md

 + <code>features.feature</code>
 + <code>details.value</code>

-Here is an example that loos for 'stainless steel ovens':
+Here is an example that looks for 'stainless steel ovens':

 ## Response Format